I'd love to become a diver, but ... SEVEN most common cop-outs

 restrict you diving to very clear waters with good visibility.

-COP OUT #2: You have to be a good swimmer - I am not fit enough
+REASON #2: You have to be a good swimmer - I am not fit enough

 To earn your Open Water certification, all you need to do is tread